thanks4opensource/tri2b-quad4me/README.md

 Those needs were all driven by the system's requirement for low latency <a name="latency"></a> above all else -- even data throughput, although throughput obviously figures into the total start-to-finish latency.

 Being somewhat new to hardware development, I knew little about I2C and SPI other than their existence.
 My thought at the time was, "My requirements must be fairly standard.
 This has to be a solved problem in the industry.
 I'll just use whatever off-the-shelf technology fits best.
-This part of the project, at least, will be easy."
+That part of the project, at least, will be easy."

 How wrong I was.

-I quickly rejected SPI due to its "one select line per node" requirement.
-But reading about I2C I immediately came across, and was heartened by:
+I quickly rejected SPI due to its requirement for individual select lines, one for each node, in addition to its clock and data lines.
+But reading about I2C I immediately came across, and was encouraged by:

 > *NXP Semiconductors UM10204 I2C-bus specification and user manual Rev. 6, 4 April 2014*  ([1](#i2c_standard))